xMartin/php-introduction/00_intro.md

 PHP is flawed, sure, just like most other languages/platforms.
 And just like the others, it's worth learning it.

+## So, why learn PHP?

+With countless alternatives to choose from, why should you learn PHP?
+Well, the most likely reason is that you have a project that you want to work on or a job that simply requires it.
+There are tons of PHP projects out there that are actively maintained and many companies that have been in web development for a while probably have PHP code that's actively in use.

+If you run into problems and need help, it's very likely, someone else has already asked your question on [StackOverflow](http://stackoverflow.com) and there are problably already very good answers that are still correct.

+The main upside of PHP however is operations.
+Since it has been in very wide spread use for such a long time, it's supported by practically every hosting company and running PHP on your own production server is a very well known and well documented topic.
+Also, PHP tends to be very stable in terms of backwards compatibility and not break existing code with its minor updates.

 # How to use this guide

 We will start with how to install PHP and Composer and then go through a small example program to get familiar with the syntax ad general look and feel of PHP.